ferenckata/SQSeminarPaper/manuscript.md

 Therefore, scientists tend to test the validity of the model but not verify the code which produces it.
 Uncovered faults can and do lead to incorrect scientific insights as shown in multiple examples [@doi:10.1126/science.314.5807.1856].

-The third insight is about the complexity of bioinformatics software.
+Another insight is about the complexity of bioinformatics software.
 In bioinformatics analysis it is common to combine the functionalities that are coming from various packages.
-This poses three different problems [@doi:10.1371/journal.pcbi.1005412; @doi:10.1016/j.jss.2020.110848; @doi:10.1109/MIC.2014.8].
-First, the package management (including versioning) is a crutial aspect to ensure ease of development, reproducibility, reusability, and maintenance.
+This has several implications [@doi:10.1371/journal.pcbi.1005412; @doi:10.1016/j.jss.2020.110848; @doi:10.1109/MIC.2014.88; @doi:10.1101/2022.03.10.483804], here we highlight a few of them.
+First, over time the software becomes increasingly hard to maintain.
+The complexity, size, age, and the change-proneness of a code heavily affect maintainability [@doi:10.1109/CSEET.2009.44].
-In contrasts to mainstream software development, bioinformatics software developers view their code as "means to an end" and care less about the future of the software they are writing.
+However, as bioinformatics software developers view their code as "means to an end", they care less about the future of their software.
-Bioinformaticians are not well aware of the relationship between complexity, size, age, and the change-proneness of a code, which heavily affect maintainability [@doi:10.1109/CSEET.2009.44].
-Frameworks, such as Snakemake [@doi:10.12688/f1000research.29032.1] or Nextflow [@doi:10.1038/nbt.3820] support usability, reliability, and maintainability.
+Second, package management (including versioning) is a crucial aspect to ensure not only maintenance, but also ease of development, reproducibility, and reusability.
-Anaconda [@{https://www.anaconda.com/}] and container solutions [@{https://docs.docker.com/}; @{https://apptainer.org/}] help achieve portability.
+Frameworks [@doi:10.12688/f1000research.29032.1; @doi:10.1038/nbt.3820] and package management solutions [@{https://www.anaconda.com/}; @{https://docs.docker.com/}; @{https://apptainer.org/}] are required to achieve these qualities.
-These are also compatible with Snakemake and Nextflow, making these frameworks staple for reproducible data analysis.
-Second, it is practically impossible to test all functionalities of all modules, and the combinations of various functionalities.
+Third, it is practically impossible to test all functionalities of all modules, and the combinations of various functionalities.
 It is therefore instrumental that the developers of the modules are trustworthy and responsible in their development.
-It has been shown in a previous study reviewing mappers that individual tools have varying level of compatibility, usability, and portability [@doi:10.1101/2022.03.10.483804]; quality attributes which directly impact user experience.

 A recurring question is whether a script needs refactoring or can remain a prototype.
 Taschuk and Wilson [@doi:10.1371/journal.pcbi.1005412] suggest a cut-off where a script is being reused, shared with others or used to produce findings in a publication.
 This definition would potentially include the majority of code written by bioinformaticians, but the time spent on improving the scripts should be weighed against the time required to deal with suboptimal code.
 Overall, as good practices become routine, the required time investment will be reduced and the benefits will become more apparent.

-Finally, to our knowledge bioinformatics literature almost never presents suggestions on how to code in a team setting and utilize multiple people's expertise on software development.
+Finally, throughout our literature review we found only one instance of suggestions on how to code in a team setting and utilize multiple people's expertise on software development.
 Often guidelines for starting bioinformaticians encourage reaching out to others, but mostly to seek help when encountering a problem with their code.
 This could include consulting with colleagues, finding a mentor or participating in online communities (for example, Stack Overflow or Biostars) [@doi:10.1371/journal.pcbi.1008645].
 However, it is still mainly focused on individual practices, does not involve peer-pressure, and insufficient to recognize unknown unknowns.
-One counter example is the Code Clubs described by Hagan et al.
+The one counter example is the Code Clubs described by Hagan et al. [@doi:10.1371/journal.pcbi.1008119].
 In their research group members are collectively engaged in software development through code reviews and pair coding and software engineering education through workshops or seminars [@doi:10.1371/journal.pcbi.1008119].
 It is in contrary to software engineering-oriented literature, where the main focus is on practices when coding in a team [@https://faculty.washington.edu/ajko/books/cooperative-software-development; @doi:10.1007/s10664-012-9205-0].
 Sharing your coding experience with others helps minimize the isolation, allows individuals to learn from their peers, helps to establish and maintain standards, and helps to write a better quality software.

-## Coding in team from software engineering perspective ##
+## Coding in team ##

 Beyond the brief mention of getting support or coding in a team in guidelines for bioinformaticians, specialized literature exists that examines how to effectively organize coding activities in a team.
 Programming as a collective practice is a key notion in software engineering.